gwsystems/sledge-serverless-framework/README.md

 ./devenv.sh setup
 ```

+## Using the Docker container to compile your serverless functions

 To enter the docker environment, run:

 ```bash
 ./devenv.sh run
 ```

-## To run applications

-### From within the Docker container environment

-Run the following to copy the awsmrt binary to /awsm/runtime/bin.
+The first time you enter this environment, run the following to copy the awsmrt binary to /awsm/runtime/bin.

 ```bash
 cd /awsm/runtime